GrahamDumpleton/mod_wsgi/win32/README.rst

 Running Apache/mod_wsgi on Windows can be a bit tricky.

-There are four requirements that you need to satsify.
+There are four requirements that should strictly be satisified.

 1. You need to ensure that you are using either 32 bit (Win32) versions of everything or 64 bit (Win64) versions of everything.
 You cannot mix 32 bit